Life is like riding a bicycle. To keep your balance you must keep moving.

 Step 1: Brainstorm Your Client’s Highest Life Priorities

 Your first step is to take out your Life Coaching Wheel of Life and show your client.
-Explain the purpose behind this wheel and how it will assist with upcoming coaching sessions.
+Explain the purpose of this wheel and how it will assist with upcoming coaching sessions.

 To start off with, begin brainstorming with your client several areas of highest priority.
-These are areas that are most important for your client in respect to living a balanced and satisfying life.
-For instance these areas could include career, friendship, family, finances, etc.
+These are areas that are most important for your client with respect to living a balanced and satisfying life.
+For instance, these areas could include career, friendship, family, finances, etc.